namespace-ee/react-calendar-timeline/examples/README.md

 ## Right Sidebar

-Adding a right sidebar is as easy as passing in a couple of props `rightSidebarWidth` and `rightSidebarContent`.
+Adding a right sidebar is as easy as passing `rightSidebarWidth`.
 Content in the right column is populated from the `rightTitle` property on the group.

+Note: If you are using Custom Headers then you need to add them with `SidebarHeader` with variant "right"

 [Example Codesandbox](https://codesandbox.io/s/j3wrw6rl4v)